 Property, Plant and Equipment are revalued on a three year cycle in accordance with RICS guidance.
-All assets were revalued at 31° March 2022 by the Authority's valuer Bruton Knowles.
+All assets were revalued at 31st March 2022 by the Authority's valuer Bruton Knowles.
 Due to the lateness of receipt of the report the revaluations are not reflected in Note 10 but will be incorporated during the audit process.
 The accounting policies provide further information on revaluation and depreciation policies.
-An Interim valuation was carried out at 31° March 2020 to confirm whether values needed to be amended for material changes, this interim valuation confirms that there is no such requirement in 2019-20.